socek/baelfire/doc/examples/django.rst

     :caption: bdjango/core.py
     :linenos:

-This time, when we make update and we will not change the ``setup.py`` file, the script will not start the rebuild.
+In this example, when we make update and we will not change the ``setup.py`` file, the script will not start the rebuild.
-In those scripts we use "bdjango/flags" directory, as a place for storing the flags.
+In those scripts we use ``bdjango/flags`` directory, as a place for storing the flags.
 You should create a folder before running the ``bael`` application.

 .. literalinclude:: django/run-7